slovb/summer18/targets.md

 Wrote down a lot of my ideas.
 Given that I had not decided ahead of time how to organize this, I think it went fine.

+#### Tuesday 2018-07-10

+My server is being updated as I couldn't install Docker on my main machine.

 ## Improving planning by doing a lot more of it